Eisheiligen in Germany – The German Ice Saints of May

 Eisheiligen in Germany

-Sometime during the Middle Ages, Bauernregeln about mid-May planting circulated.
+Sometime during the Middle Ages, Bauernregeln circulated about mid-May planting.
 Bauernregeln (Farmer’s Rules) covered all aspects of farming.
-When to plant, when to harvest, how to determine coming weather patterns.
-Think of them as an oral Farmers Almanac.(Groundhog’s Day arrived in the United States with German immigrants who looked to see how much longer Winter would last after Maria Lichtmess, February 2nd).
-The Eisheiligen of Mid-May were nights that would likely freeze, despite daytime warmth.
-Waiting until after these five days (or three days in the Southern regions) to plant crops and garden vegetables insured a your harvest wouldn’t be lost to frost before it had a chance to establish.
+When to plant, when to harvest, and how to determine coming weather patterns.
+Think of them as an oral Farmer’s Almanac.
+(Groundhog’s Day arrived in the United States with German immigrants who looked to see how much longer Winter would last after Maria Lichtmess, February 2).
+The Eisheiligen of Mid-May were nights that would likely freeze despite daytime warmth.
+Waiting until after these five days (or three days in the Southern regions) to plant crops and garden vegetables ensured your harvest wouldn’t be lost to frost before it had a chance to establish.

 But WHY not just say… “Don’t plant before May 11”?
 Once upon a time, the church organized the calendar by giving every Saint a specific day (by their birth or death).
 Your average person didn’t have a calendar hanging on the refrigerator, and Saints names had more personal meaning.
 (Keep in mind, the Catholic Church held a great deal of power, and there weren’t yet Protestant churches or other Christian groups that might have a different idea about venerating Saints and Martyrs.)
-This explains why New Year’s Eve and Silvester in Germany are interchangeable, Pope Silvester died on December 31, and it’s his Saint’s day.
+This explains why New Year’s Eve and Silvester in Germany are interchangeable.
+Pope Silvester died on December 31, so it’s his Saint’s Day.

 “Pankrazi, Servazi und Bonifazi sind drei frostige Bazi.
 Und zum Schluss fehlt nie die Kalte Sophie.”